Plumsail/forms-docs/SharePoint/examples/reservation-system.rst

+.. title:: Create SharePoint form for booking a meeting room

 .. meta::
-   :description: Example of how to configure a modern SharePoint form
+   :description: We'll show you how to create a simple reservation system.
+This approach can be applied in booking systems for hotels, restaurants, meeting, or conference planning.

 How to create SharePoint form for booking a meeting room
 =========================================================================